 2-year Master of Architecture Degree (preprofessional degree + 60 graduate credits)

 3-year Master of Architecture Degree (non-preprofessional degree + 90 graduate credits)

 Architecture Registration Exam (ARE) pass rates for UWM can be found here.

 The National Architectural Accrediting Board (NAAB) has formally granted the Architecture program at the University of Wisconsin – Milwaukee School of Architecture and Urban Planning the full eight-year term of accreditation, following their visit in spring 2017.

-The Department of Architecture’s professional program has always carried full accreditation since its inception 48 years ago.
+The Department of Architecture’s professional program has always carried full accreditation since its inception over 50 years ago.